 Because I love steak, making air fryer sides like Potatoes, which are shown on the plate below, are an easy option.
 But, if you would like a different side, you can make Air Fryer Hasselback Potatoes or Air Fryer Honey Glazed Carrots.

 What you need to make Ribeye

-Making your ribeye steak in the air fryer is not only easy, but requires minimal ingredients.
-I keep seasonings to a minimum, and top steak with a flavored butter I make myself.
+Making the juicy steak in the air fryer is not only easy, but requires minimal ingredients.
+To make perfect steaks, I keep seasonings to a minimum, and top steak with a flavored butter I make myself.

 - Ribeye steak

 - Mix-ins for the butter such as crumbled blue cheese or garlic

 Because everyone has a favorite flavor for their steak, you can easily change this recipe to add in additional seasonings such as garlic salt, chili powder, or add in your favorite McCormick Steak Rub.

 Making the ribeye in the air fryer begins with just a few easy steps to prepare the steak.
 First, brush the steak with olive oil.
 I normally brush the air fryer basket with olive oil, but since you are coating the meat itself, you don't need to oil the basket.